filron/filament-Inc./datascienceIKnow.md

 to put all features values  on same scale so no other feature are domninated by features with large scale

+Normalization : putting each observation on a relative scale between the value [0 & 1]
+	(value of observation)/(sum of all observations)

+Standardization : rescaling data so it has no zero (0) mean and unit variance
 ```python
 #standardization
 #Scale train features first then test features